 The other day I prepared my Atari Jaguar to build a rotary controller for Tempest 2000.
 I hadn’t used it in a while and accidentally picked the wrong power supply – smoke was rising from the console immediately.

 The culprit was easily found, chip U38 (MC34163DW):

 In order to access the Low-Level Test of Philips CD-i players or debug other units with a serial port, you will always need a VT100 compatible terminal.
 An old laptop with Windows 98 and HyperTerminal works fine, but I was looking for something more portable.
 The Atari Portfolio with Serial Interface add-on is a good portable choice.
-Update: …until I found the Psion 5mx Pro to be a better choice.
+Update: Meanwhile, I’ve found the Psion 5mx Pro to be a better choice.

 First of all, we need to transfer the terminal software ACOM to the Portfolio.
-This is possible via the serial port, but I had to back up some data from the old memory cards too, so I hooked up the Atari Card Drive HPC-301 to transfer the data and software.
+This is possible via the serial port, but I had to back up some data from the old memory cards too.
+I hooked up the Atari PC Card Drive HPC-301 to transfer the data and software.